Westniederdeutsch

-Westniederdeutsch (lit.
-West Low German) is a variety of Northern Low German, which is a group of Low German.
+Lameli's uncommon Westniederdeutsch (lit.
+West Low German) is a variety of Northern Low German (nördliches Niederdeutsch), which is a group of Low German.
 It is not to be confused with the grouping West Low German, also called Westniederdeutsch in Standard High German, which includes other varieties.

-It is spoken in the German states of Lower Saxony and North Rhine-Westphalia.
+It is spoken in the German states of Lower Saxony and North Rhine-Westphalia, and comprehends Westmünsterländisch, Münsterländisch, Emsländisch and the dialects of the Grafschaft Bentheim and the Landkreise Cloppenburg and Vechta.

-Its varieties in Germany border to Northern Low Saxon, Low Franconian, Westphalian, and Eastphalian.
+Its varieties in Germany border to Low Franconian, North Low German (Nordniederdeutsch), and Southern Low German (Westphalian and Eastphalian).
 It is spoken in Germany up to about the Ruhr area.
-Westniederdeutsch is quite atypical for dialects in Germany in general.
 It has contact to the Dutch language.

 Most people in the area of Westniederdeutsch do not speak this variety.